10 productivity tips only a recession could teach you

 Sayonara to idle time.
 It’s no longer cool to slouch around and surf the web for hours before doing real work.
 But it is cool to do real work for hours before slouching around and surfing the web.
 Now when I get to my office, everything I do is accounted for.
 Everything that was once comfortable and indulgent feels now like a royal waste of time and energy.

-From Consumer to Producer
+From consumer to producer

 The current state of chaos gave me a choice: continue to consume and “get fat” from other people’s content or “get fit” by creating my own.
 Now I write more and read less, and people appreciate me more.
 I’m adding value to their life instead of sucking all the value up for myself.
 I can actually feel the good karma rise up to meet me instead of it always running away.

-Innovation is the Norm
+Innovation is the norm

 If the way of doing things wasn’t working beforehand, it certainly isn’t going to work now or in the future.
 Anything you do to improve a faulty system is an innovation.
 So instead of getting stuck repackaging the same ideas 1,000 different ways, why not just stay out of the box permanently?
 Learn to love to break rules and eventually you’ll get credit for it!
 In short: lead, not follow.